What I wanted from my figures:

 When I chose which figures to buy, Peter Pig had a very clear advantage, and my choice was quite a simple one.
 But since I bought my first figures, new ranges have become available, and I feel that Peter Pig's crown has slipped due to the direction that they are taking their range in.
 That choice is no longer quite so clear cut anymore.

-Peter Pig have started replacing their mounted figures with one piece castings; which, leaving aside the issue of unsightly infill underneath pistol arms and flat appearance of the new figures, reduces the number of figure variants available (new packs may have two, or three poses; older packs had two riders, and three horse poses giving six unique combinations even before you get into headswapping).
+Peter Pig have started replacing their mounted figures with one piece castings; which, leaving aside the issue of unsightly infill underneath pistol arms and flat appearance of the new figures, reduces the number of figure variants available (new packs may have two, or three poses; older packs had two riders, and three horse poses giving six unique combinations).

-Since I started out Blue Moon, Eureka, Steel Fist and Warlord have entered the market.
+Since I started out Blue Moon, Eureka, Steel Fist, Lurkio and Warlord have entered the market.
 (Plus of course the dire offerings from Alternative Armies.)

-Blue Moon have lots of the ephemera that I really want in my collection, such a shame they are 18mm (21mm to top of head) and tower over my PP figures.
-All they really need are packs of compatible heads, to facilitate head swapping.
+Blue Moon (marketed as 15mm) have lots of the ephemera that I really want in my collection, such a shame they are 18mm (21mm to top of head) and tower over my PP figures.
+All they really need to tick all my boxes are packs of compatible heads, to facilitate head swapping.

-I have reviewed Steel Fist at length in other posts: their figures are beautifully sculpted but swords, muskets, and scabbards are much too delicate for my liking and require replacing - fine if you are replacing just a handful, but several hundred?
+Steel Fist (15mm) bucked the trend of ever increasing sized figures by bringing out a new modern range of 'true 15mm' figures (yay!).
+I have reviewed Steel Fist at length in other posts: their figures are beautifully sculpted but swords, muskets, and scabbards are much too delicate for my liking and I now replace them as a matter of course - fine if you are replacing just a handful, but several hundred?
 No thanks.

-Lurkio's preview of their headless figures really pique my interest, most of the work of creating unique figures is done for you.
-I shall watch with interest.
+Lurkio's (15mm) preview of their headless figures really piqued my interest, most of the work of creating unique figures is done for you.
+Unfortunately no sooner had they arrived they disappeared again, I shall watch with interest if they ever resurface.

 If price was the driving factor then Warlord Epic would figure highly.
 However, the poor quality of the cavalry sprue, exorbitant price of the command packs, and the 'stepped out of an illustration in Haythornthwaite' inaccuracies would mean that I would have to look at other manufacturers for a considerable portion of my army.